 Also, we demonstrate that the VLA analysis can identify/enrich for previously known GXEs.
-CardioGXE is a manually curated resource cataloging gene-environment interactions from the literaturer on blood lipids, glycemic traits, obesity anthropometrics, vascular measures, inflammation, and metabolic syndrome, and introduce CardioGxE, a gene-environment interaction resource. on British Whites in the UKBB for a selected phenom using the software packages.
-We intend to validate that more significant variance loci can see more significant GxE detected in other populations, such as the White non-British (i.e., mainly Irish) in the UKBB with a dozen exposure related questionnaire items or the North Carolinian PEGS population with hundreds of such items.
-We also investigate if the variance loci are over-represented in a specific genome type (i.e., intronic and intergenic), just like GWAS loci being more concentrated in or near gene regions.
-We detail the findings in the results.
-The preparation of phenome, genome, and exposome is in the method section.

-Since the variance loci analysis (VLA) can select GxE candidates for binary and quantitative traits alike, we can create a catalog of VLA statistics for the entire genome and phenome of UK Biobank, similar to the Pan-UK Biobank GWAS catalog at pan.ukbb.broadinstitute.org.
-The original UKBB phenome was expanded with compounded phenotypes derived from hospital diagnoses recorded in ICD9/10 format (international code of diseases), based on the latest PHECODE mapping table (v1.2) handcrafted by experts [24, 25].
-The catalog summarizes the potential of interaction affecting any phenotype of interest for each variant, so future research in GxE could prioritize top-ranking candidates.
-We host the VLA catalog on the NIEHS (URL here).
+CardioGXE is a manually curated resource cataloging gene-environment interactions from the literature on blood lipids, glycemic traits, obesity anthropometrics, vascular measures, inflammation, and metabolic syndrome.

 Results

+NEED TO ADD IN A BRIEF DISCUSSION OF THE SIMULATION AND METHODS COMPARISON WORK HERE.

+We implemented VLA as a self-contained “vla” pure R package that simultaneously scans multiple phenotypes and genome variants, given adequate system memory.
+Because it is self-contained and pure R means that “vla” is platform- and compiler-independent as long as the R Base package is installed.
+As the number of phenotypes increases, the vla R package is more efficient than routine genome-wide analysis implemented in C/C++, such as PLINK [21, 22].
+To traverse out-of-memory allele-count genotype data condensed in PLINK 1 binary biallelic genotype tables, we created “plinkFile”, another self-contained R package [23].
+We used these two packages to run analysis based on UKBB and PEGS data, as detailed in later sections.

-We ran variance loci analysis (VLA) on 35,3605 UKBB White British with 11,841,786 variants across the entire genome and ranked the variants from the least to the most significant.
-The phenome includes two binary traits, Coronary artery disease (CAD) and type 2 diabetes (T2D), and two quantitative traits, body mass index (BMI) and fasting glucose.
+We ran VLA on 35,3605 UKBB British Whites with 11,841,786 variants across the genome and ranked the variants from the least to the most significant.
+The phenome includes two binary traits—coronary artery disease (CAD) and type 2 diabetes (T2D)—and two quantitative traits—BMI and fasting glucose.
 The covariates include age, sex, age2, age _ sex, age 2_ sex, the first 20 genetic principal components, and the genotyping array.
-We rank the genome variants according to their VLA significance (i.e., 1 - p-value).
-For comparison, we performed GWAS and vQTL scans, then ranked the genome variants accordingly.
+We rank the genome variants according to their VLA significance (i.e., 1–p-value).
+For comparison, we performed GWAS and vQTL scans and then ranked the genome variants accordingly.

-benchmark GxE enrichment
+Benchmark GxE enrichment

-The GxE enrichment measures the likelihood of significant variance loci invoking significant GxE (gene by environment) interaction.
-A positive enrichment means a criterion such as VLA helps to select GxE.
-We screen for GxE with White, non-British in the UKBB who are mainly Irish, and the same choices of phenome, genome, and covariates used for VLA.
-The exposome we gathered from UKBB contains lifestyle (alcohol, smoking, physical activities, inactivity), neighborhood environment (garden space, water, coast, noise, nitrite oxide, nitrite dioxide, PM10, PM2.5, traffics), and family structure (siblings).
-For each variant, we count the number of significant GxE tests given a series of p-value thresholds from 10-2.
-10-3 to 10-9.
+GxE enrichment measures the likelihood of significant variance loci invoking a significant GxE interaction.
+Positive enrichment enables the use of a criterion such as VLA to help select GxE candidates.
+We screened for GxE in UKBB non-British Whites and the same phenome and genome data and covariates used for VLA.
+The UKBB includes exposome data on lifestyle factors (alcohol use, smoking, physical activity, sedentary lifestyle), environment (green space, water, coast, noise, nitrite oxide, nitrite dioxide, PM10, PM2.5, traffic), and family structure (siblings).
+For each variant, we counted the number of significant GxEs given a series of p-value thresholds from 10-2 to 10-9.